thibaut-jsnb/Risk-On-Off/README.md

 # Risk-On-Off
-An analytic python programm that determine performance of different asset class in 4 macroeconomic regimes
+An analytical Python program that determines the performance of different asset classes across four macroeconomic regimes